PrettyP-code/hello-world/README.md

 # hello-world
 PrettyP-code first repository
-I'm Pretty-P and I hope to be  software engineer someday
+I'm Pretty-P and I hope to be a software engineer someday